Giro Aries Spherical Review

 The Mips Spherical tech utilized on the Aries also means that there isn't a plastic slippage layer on the interior of the helmet, usually found on Mips helmets, which could potentially buffer the airflow before it reaches your head.

-Small channels are also cut into the EPS foam on the interior everywhere that padding is absent, facilitating airflow underneath the helmet where vents aren't present above, effectively floating the helmet as much as is possible over the top of your head.
+Small channels are also cut into the protective foam layer on the interior everywhere that padding is absent, facilitating airflow underneath the helmet where vents aren't present above, effectively floating the helmet as much as is possible over the top of your head.

 Usability